 Brittany Overstreet, PhD earned her undergraduate degree from Salisbury University and graduate degrees from Ball State University (MS: Clinical Exercise Physiology) and the University of Tennessee (PhD: Kinesiology).
 Currently, she is an Assistant Professor at the University of Delaware where she is the Program Director of the Clinical Exercise Physiology MS Program.
 Dr. Overstreet looks forward to joining the JCRP team as the Digital Media Editor to help spread the word of the incredible work that is being conducted in our field.

-- JCRP has turned 40!
-You will find a number of special features in Volume 40.
-In this 3rd issue of JCRP Volume 40 is the first of a 2-part Invited Commentary on the role JCRP has had in the Prevention of cardiopulmonary diseases.
+- JCRP is continuing the celebration of our 40th year by including some special features in Volume 40.
+In this 4th issue of JCRP Volume 40 is the second of a 2-part Invited Commentary on the role JCRP has had in the Prevention of cardiopulmonary diseases.
 Thanks to former JCRP Editor-in-Chief Dr. Barry Franklin for leading the writing of this excellent article.